 I’ve heard people say that they don’t like goat meat because they think it’s “gamey.”
 Well, let me be the first to say that whatever those people are referring to isn’t goat meat.
 There’s a lot of confusion over “mutton” and “goat.”
 In India, when people refer to mutton they are talking about goat meat whereas here in the US, mutton means adult sheep.
 Goat meat does not have a gamey flavor but mutton does.
 If you like the flavor of mutton, that’s great!
 But if you don’t, then let’s not blame the goat…

 If you make this dal gosht, you can serve it over rice or with an Indian flatbread.
 I can’t wait to hear what you think of the dish!
-If you like this dal and want to try making more goat recipes, then be sure to try my simple Indian goat curry on the blog.
-I also have an amazing Kerala goat pepper fry in my Indian Instant Pot cookbook!
+If you like this dal and want to try making more goat recipes, then be sure to try my simple Indian goat curry or this amazing Kerala goat pepper fry.

 - 2 tablespoons oil